As you’re optimizing your site for search, you’re going to eventually ask the big question:

 You’ve used a search engine before, so you’re probably pretty familiar with how it works.
 You type in a keyword, a phrase, or a question, and the search engine shows you a list of links to webpages that you might want to see.
 Those links are ranked according to relevance.

 Now, think about that in terms of ranking your website in Google.

 When people find your website in a search engine, they’re probably not searching for your brand name, right?
 They’re typing in some kind of keyword that has something to do with your site.

-Therefore, if you ask a SEO specialist to tell you what page of Google your website is on, they’ll follow up with this question:
+Therefore, if you ask an SEO specialist to tell you what page of SERPS your website is on, they’ll follow up with this question:

 That makes sense, right?

 If you search for “marketing companies in Las Vegas,” you’re going to get a different list of results than you would if you searched for “social media marketing.”
 Obviously.

 Here’s the thing that most people don’t think about:

 Let’s imagine you’re a marketing company in Las Vegas, and one of the services you offer is social media marketing.
 When someone searches for marketing companies in Las Vegas, you might show up on the front page, but when that same person looks for social media marketing, maybe you’re on page 35.

 That means that your website ranks on page 1, and also on page 35.
 You’re on different pages for different keywords.